kernelmachine/utah/README.md

 [![Build Status](https://travis-ci.org/pegasos1/utah.svg?branch=master)](https://travis-ci.org/pegasos1/utah)

-**Utah** is a Rust crate backed by [ndarray](https://github.com/bluss/rust-ndarray) for type-conscious, tabular data manipulation with an expressive, functional interface.
+[**Utah**](http://crates.io/crates/utah) is a Rust crate backed by [ndarray](https://github.com/bluss/rust-ndarray) for type-conscious, tabular data manipulation with an expressive, functional interface.

 **Note**: This crate works on stable.
 However, if you are working with dataframes with `f64` data and `String` column/index labels, use nightly, because you will get the performance benefits of specialization.

 API currently in development and subject to change.

-For an in-depth introduction to the mechanics of this crate, as well as future goals, read this blog post: PLACEHOLDER
+For an in-depth introduction to the mechanics of this crate, as well as future goals, read [this]() blog post

 ## Install